Catholic Church in Iran: Modern period

-The Catholic Church in Iran is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
-There are about 21,380 Catholics in Iran out of a total population of about 78.9 million.
-They are part of the Armenian Catholic Church, Chaldean Catholic Church and Latin Church.
+In 2022, there were about 21,380 Catholics in Iran out of a total population of about 86.8 million.
+Around 2,000 are Latin-rite Catholics, the others being part of the Armenian Catholic Church and Chaldean Catholic Church.
 Aside from some Iranian citizens, Catholics include foreigners in Iran like Spanish-speaking people (Latin Americans and Spanish), and other Europeans.
+Cardinal Dominique Mathieu was in 2025 the first Archbishop of Tehran–Isfahan to participate in a papal conclave.